The Growth Mindset Works, but Not for Everyone

 The results are interesting, but a little complicated.

-The teachers choice condition led to no differences between the growth mindset and the control condition.
-Interestingly, when there were no rewards for attendance at all, the growth mindset actually hurt the highest performing students.
+The teacher choice group showed no differences between the growth mindset and the control condition.
+Interestingly, when there were no rewards for attendance at all, the growth mindset actually seemed to hurt the highest performing students.
 They did worse than those in the control.

 What does this mean?